Rafat-Bin/SDEV2401-Spring-Codes/Module 3/9-orm-with-relationships-start/README.md

 ```

 ### 9. Let's create a script to load some of the data.
-Let's use the script `load_employees.py` in the root of the folder, note later we'll use something called a management command to do this.
-- The file called `load_employees.py` at the root of the folder has some code that will setup django in a script so that you can use the ORM to create records in the database.

 - Import the models `Employee`, `Company`, and `Role` from the `clients` app into the script.
-- Copy over list `new_employees_data_cat_sitting_int` in the `employees_to_add.py` into our `load_employees.py` script.

 ```python